QuantumSavory/QuantumSavory.jl/docs/src/howto/firstgenrepeater/firstgenrepeater.md

 </details>
 ```

 Notice that the entangler uses the [`initialize!`](@ref) function to set the state of certain registers, but we never need to explicitly construct the numerical representation of these kets.
-Rather, we use the [symbolic algebra system](@ref Symbolics) of `QuantumClifford.jl`, and let the simulator automatically convert the symbolic expression into numerical density matrices.
+Rather, we use the symbolic algebra system of [`QuantumSymbolics.jl`](https://github.com/QuantumSavory/QuantumSymbolics.jl), and let the simulator automatically convert the symbolic expression into numerical density matrices.
 This conversion was governed by the choice of `representation = QuantumOpticsRepr`.
 Here is one possible symbolic definition of a `noisy_pair`:

 ```julia
 const perfect_pair = (Z1⊗Z1 + Z2⊗Z2) / sqrt(2)